cmstas/Software/pyRootPlotMaker/README.md

 28. `doBkgError` - show shaded error boxes over the stacked background histogram.
 29. `functions` - list of ROOT.TF1 objects to draw on top of plot.
 30. `legCoords` - 4-tuple of legend coordinates, as passed to the ROOT.TLegend constructor.
+31. `convertToPoisson` - set to true to automatically convert data histogram to proper asymmetric poisson errors (see [here](https://twiki.cern.ch/twiki/bin/view/CMS/PoissonErrorBars))
+32. `drawZeros` - if `convertToPoisson` is set to True, this determines whether do draw markers at bins with 0 contents (note that the Poisson error according to the formula at the above link in this case is 1.8)

 ### Comparison plots
 Use `ppm.plotComparison` to plot a comparison between 2 histograms.
 This needs more work.